If you’re just planting fruit trees for the first time, also look at the Learn to Grow Fruit Trees page.

 - In summer, remove water sprouts and suckers.
 Cut out any black knot.

 Plums and prunes can have alternate years of light crops and heavy crops.
 During light crop years, it can be beneficial to pinch back or prune sprouts and suckers more vigorously as the tree is not spending as much energy producing fruit.
-In heavy crop years, it might be necessary to hand thin the fruit after set.
+In heavy crop years, it might be necessary to hand-thin the fruit after set.
 Fruit that is crowded and touching is more subject to brown rot.
+If thinning the fruit, removing fruit from the underside of the branches helps the remaining fruit grow without crowding.
 It is also sometimes necessary to support branches that have heavy fruit loads.